docelic/amber-introduction/README.md

 The DSL language specific to `config/routes.cr` file is defined in [dsl/router.cr](https://github.com/amberframework/amber/blob/master/src/amber/dsl/router.cr) and [dsl/server.cr](https://github.com/amberframework/amber/blob/master/src/amber/dsl/server.cr).

-It gives you the following commands/blocks:
+It gives you the following top-level commands/blocks:

 ```
+# Define a pipeline
-pipeline :NAME do ... end             - Defines a pipeline
+pipeline :NAME do
+  ...
+end

+# Group a set of routes
-routes :NAME, scope = "" do ... end   - Groups a set of routes
+routes :NAME, scope = "" do
+  ...
+end
 ```

 Such as: